Armen-Jean-Andreasian/Game-Giveaways/README.md

 Technologies used for this project include FastAPI, Selenium, BeautifulSoup4, and more.

 Get started and enjoy exploring free games with the Game Giveaways API!

+---

+## Cool Features and tips that you will discover

+- Selenium tip: how to get rid of "Browser is being controlled by automated test software"
+- Selenium tip: how to run the browser in maximized window?
+- Selenium tip: how to use manageable Chrome for testing instead of Google Chrome?
+- Scraping tip: how to bypass Cloudflare.
+- Scraping tip: how to not trigger Google anti-bot check.
+- Scraping tip: how to detect and analyze the HTML code using Selenium itself.
+- Logging tip: how to set the logging pipeline.
+- Security tip: how to protect the API from DDOS attacks.
+- Security tip: how to protect the API from SQL-injections.
+- API: how to develop a modern API in accordance with REST principles.
+- Backend tip: how to create an independent and loose-coupled OOP code in accordance with all OOP principles.
+- Backend tip: how to manage the architecture of the business logic in accordance with polymorphism.